 With so much technology at our fingertips, many are worried about the effect we are having on our environment.
 The fact that we use more energy and resources than probably any culture from past days is no secret.
 In fact, the average U.S. home uses approximately 32 kilowatt hours of electricity and 400 gallons of water each day!
 Many find it unsettling to consider how much we affect our surroundings by our daily habits.
 Because of this concern, many people are pushing for more of a “green,” environmentally-friendly lifestyle.
-Others are asking if the green home tech investment, which can be large in some cases, is really worth it.
-Just what would make green home technology a worthy investment?
+Others are asking if the green home technology investment is really worth it.
+Here are some new green home technology choices to consider for your home.

-Consider These Green Home Improvement Options:
+Consider These Green Home Technology Options:

 Dual Flush Toilets